 3. Get comfortable

 You want your she shed to be a place where you can feel relaxed and pampered.
 To that end, furnish it with pieces that feel cozy and serene.
 “Placing a daybed, topped with lots of comfy pillows will bring the comfort, and make it a space you actually want to spend your time,” Smith says.

 Whatever your aesthetic, run wild with it — after all, it’s your own space to define any way you wish!
 Smith suggests you might complete your look with “lots of layered rugs and sitting poufs, a small vintage desk and a comfy chair to work from.”

 5. Don’t forget the outside

-Smith suggests hanging window boxes, for instance with flowers and vines.
-She adds, “Lastly, hang some globe lights around the exterior for an inviting look!”
+Smith suggests hanging window boxes, for instance, with flowers and vines.
+She adds, “Hang some globe lights around the exterior for an inviting look!”